The landscape of binary core-collapse supernova progenitors and the late emergence of Wolf-Rayet winds: Evolutionary endpoints

 Fig.\,\ref{fig:Mdot} shows the mass-loss rate of all evolutionary endpoints, which is of interest as the mass-loss rate in late evolutionary stages (shortly before CC) is decisive in forming CSM.
 Stars with a radius larger than $0.9$ of their Roche-lobe radius (corresponding to both those close to filling, and those over-filling, their Roche lobes) are marked by their stellar type, while for the remainder (marked as `No RLOF') the total mass loss is the wind mass loss.
-Non-WR star types are classified as follows: \begin{itemize} \item RSG: $T_\mathrm{eff} \le 4.8\,\mathrm{kK}$, $X_\mathrm{H,s}\ge 0.05$; \item YSG: $4.8\,\mathrm{kK} < T_\mathrm{eff} < 7.5\,\mathrm{kK}$, $X_\mathrm{H,s}\ge 0.05$; \item blue supergiant (BSG): $T_\mathrm{eff}\ge 7.5\,\mathrm{kK}$, $X_\mathrm{H,s}\ge 0.05$; \item helium giant (HeG) or Drout-G{\"o}tberg (DG) star: $X_\mathrm{H,s} < 0.05$. \end{itemize} The non-WR endpoints with $X_\mathrm{H,s} < 0.05$ span a wide range of radii, from $\approx 0.5\,\mathrm{R}_\odot$ (similar to the helium stars recently discovered in the SMC and LMC; \citealt{Drout2023,Gotberg2023}) up to $\ga 200\,\mathrm{R}_\odot$ (higher mass counterparts to $\upsilon$~Sagittarii; \citealt{Laplace2020,Gilkis2023}), and are therefore referred to as `DG/HeG'.
+Non-WR star types are classified as follows: \begin{itemize} \item RSG: $T_\mathrm{eff} \le 4.8\,\mathrm{kK}$, $X_\mathrm{H,s}\ge 0.05$; \item YSG: $4.8\,\mathrm{kK} < T_\mathrm{eff} < 7.5\,\mathrm{kK}$, $X_\mathrm{H,s}\ge 0.05$; \item blue supergiant (BSG): $T_\mathrm{eff}\ge 7.5\,\mathrm{kK}$, $X_\mathrm{H,s}\ge 0.05$; \item helium giant (HeG): $X_\mathrm{H,s} < 0.05$. \end{itemize} The non-WR endpoints with $X_\mathrm{H,s} < 0.05$ span a wide range of radii, from $\approx 0.5\,\mathrm{R}_\odot$ (similar to the helium stars recently discovered in the SMC and LMC; \citealt{Drout2023,Gotberg2023}) up to $\ga 200\,\mathrm{R}_\odot$ (higher mass counterparts to $\upsilon$~Sagittarii; \citealt{Laplace2020,Gilkis2023}), but we collectively refer to them as helium giants to reflect their post core helium burning evolutionary stage.
 Most of the hotter WR endpoints are not Roche-lobe filling, as expected for relatively compact stars.
 A few exceptions are the very hot and highly-stripped endpoints, which went through a CEE phase and end their evolution in a very tight binary where RLOF is possible for compact stars.
 Many endpoints classified as WNh are engaging in mass transfer at the end of their evolution, as the remaining hydrogen envelopes can be rather puffed up.
 Among the CSGs, there is a wide range of final mass-loss rates, with some experiencing RLOF and some not.
 It is worth noting that there are RSGs with very high ($\ga 10^{-4}\,\mathrm{M}_\odot\,\mathrm{yr}^{-1}$) RLOF mass-transfer rates which are stable and do not lead to CEE, and such systems might have a significant amount of CSM when they explode.